-fied shells of very different kinds from the first sources of Kentucky, which bear no resemblance to any I have ever seen on the tide-waters.
-It is said 1 that shells are found in the Andes, in South-America, fifteen thousand feet above the level of the ocean This is considered by many, both of the learned and unlearned, as a proof of an universal deluge.
+Near the eastern foot of the North mountain are immense bodies of Schist, containing impressions of shells in a variety of forms.
+I have received petrified shells of very different kinds from the first sources of Kentucky, which bear no resemblance to any I have ever seen on the tide-waters.
+It is said 1 that shells are found in the Andes, in South-America, fifteen thousand feet above the level of the ocean.
+This is considered by many, both of the learned and unlearned, as a proof of an universal deluge.
 To the many considerations opposing this opinion. the following may be added.
-The atmosphere, and all its contents, whether of water, air, or other matters, graviate to the earth; that is to say, they have weight.
+The atmosphere. and all its contents, whether of water, air, or other matters, graviate to the earth; that is to say, they have weight.
 Experience tells us, that the weight of all these together never exceeds that of a column of mercury of 31 inches height, which is equal to one of rain water of 35 feet high.
-If the whole contents of the atmosphere, then, were water, [51] instead of what they are, it would cover the globe but 35 feet deep; but as these waters, as they fell, would run into the seas, the superficial measure of which is to that of the dry parts of the globe, as two to one, the seas would be raised only $52\frac{1}{2}$ feet above their present level, and of course would overflow the lands to that height only.'
-In Virginia this would be a very small proportion even of the champaign country, the banks of our tidewaters being
+If the whole contents of the atmosphere, then, were water, [51] instead of what they are, it would cover the globe but 35 feet deep; but as these waters, as they fell, would run into the seas, the superficial measure of which is to that of the dry parts of the globe, as two to one, the seas would be raised only 521 feet above their present level, and of course would overflow the lands to that height only.2 In Virginia this would be a very small proportion even of the champaign country, the banks of our tidewaters being

-1 In the edition of 1853 is a footnote, as below:
+In the edition of 1853 is a footnote, as below:

-"On whose authority, it has been said?
+[&]quot;On whose authority, it has been said?
 Bouguer, the best witness respecting the Andes, speaking of Peru, says: 'On n'y distingue aucun vestige des grandes inondations qui ont laissé tant de marques dans toutes les autres regions.
 J'ai fait tout mon possible pour y decouvrir quelque coquille, mais toujours inutilement apparamment que les montagne du Perou sont trop hautes.'
 Bouguer, xv.
 See 4 Clavigera, Div.
 3, § 1.
 See 2 Epoques, 268.
-I Epoques, 415."
+1 Epoques, 415."